GFDRR/rdl-website/index.md

     target="_blank">Learn more</a></p>
 - template: title
   block: title
-  main-headline: " Developed by risk data experts "
+  title: " Developed by risk data experts "
-  main-headline-description: <p>The RDL project is the result of the collective effort
+  title-description: <p>The RDL project is the result of the collective effort
     and ongoing support of internationally-recognised research insitutions and established global partnerships with combined expertise across multiple hazards and all aspects of risk assessment.
 The partners have a complete understanding of the challenges